mohitpai/journey-optimizer.en/help/ajo-home.md

     <div>
       <a href="using/messages/get-started-content.md">Send messages</a>
     </div>
-    <p>Learn how to add push and email messages in your customer journeys
+    <p>Learn how to add push, SMS and email messages in your customer journeys
     <p>
     <div>
     <a href="using/building-journeys/journeys-uc.md">Create your first journey</a>